Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 This enum holds the information about how orientation information is handled: no, zaxis or full.
 Internal calculations are always full calculations with rotation matrices, but the decision whether a target position and orientation is met, depends on the orientationType.
 This is explained in detail on the firmware page.

-# bcMode
+# isAC, isBC

-If 5 axis BC is used instead of AC, the bool bcMode is set to true.
+If orientationType is zaxis, the isAC means AC is used, isBC means BC is used.
+IJK mode is not implemented.

 # mapDriveLetterDn, dnDrive